 Please keep in touch with your ideas and contributions.
 Make sure you are signed up for the newsletter – see the column on the right – as we release information about our ongoing activities through 2021 which will culminate with the 14th Annual European CME Forum.

 As always, do please let us know your news, thoughts or ambitions for international CME.

 European and global CME: What next?

 In November 2020 as the UK went into its second Covid lockdown and we awaited the results of the US Presidential election, we gathered online for the 13th Annual European CME Forum.
 The theme this year was: “European and global CME: What next?”
 The meeting was split into six sections, each one with a Plenary session that was led by one of our traditional stakeholder groups: accreditors, European medical societies, industry and professional providers, with a session led by JECME and a final summary Plenary.

 You can view the Educational Materials section, the online meeting book, here.

 As this year was a virtual meeting we have created the 13ECF Meeting Archive, which contains over 18 hours of presentations and discussions, given by the faculty of 70 CME experts, with the associated supporting material, so that participants can catch up on sessions they may have missed, or want to see again.
-This impressive resource is available to non-delegates for a fee.
+This impressive resource is available to non-delegates for a fee (please email us for more information).
 This resource will be live until the end of May 2021.

 Make sure you are subscribed to the mailing list for updates (see right hand column of home page).